wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 	$ echo 'DOCKER_OPTS="-e lxc"' >> /etc/default/docker
 	$ exit
 	$ sudo service docker restart

+To check that everything was correct, run:

+	$ sudo docker run hello-world

+If you get an error, execute the following commands:

+	$ sudo apt-get update
+	$ sudo apt-get upgrade

 **WARNING: the Docker execution environment is only supported if using xDPd as virtual switch.**